ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/space_vector_limitation/space_vector_limitation.rst

 Description
 ===========

 Limits the input voltages according to the following flowchart.
 Further information can be found in [#Quang]_ .
+This function is already included in the :ref:`uz_FOC`.

 .. math::